 - Contact a podiatrist immediately if you notice any signs of a foot ulcer or other foot problems.

-If you are diabetic or at high risk for a foot ulcer and have questions or concerns about your feet, contact Alliance Foot & Ankle Specialists for an evaluation.
+If you are at high risk for a diabetic foot ulcer and have questions or concerns about your feet, contact Alliance Foot & Ankle Specialists for an evaluation with our experienced Dallas foot doctor.
 To request an appointment in our Grapevine or Keller office, fill out our convenient online contact form, or call our office today.